All Episodes

 It's pathological at this point, though, this resistance to acknowledge radical Islamic terrorism or stating that the Islamic State is not Islamic or workplace violence, which we knew was a terror attack or man-caused disasters.

-You know, when you put all of that together and then pulling out of Iraq and Syria and not drawing a red line and doing nothing about it, and then you add to that the Iranian $150 billion, the fierceness in which the president fought to release ISIS.
+You know, when you put all of that together and then pulling out of Iraq and Syria and not drawing a red line and doing nothing about it, and then you add to that the Iranian $150 billion, the fierceness in which the president fought to release terrorists held at Gitmo so they can go back to the battlefield and kill more people.

 Well, no, it's a question of worldview.

-Uh you get an assault on the private sector in education because they hate people who make a profit although you'll notice the newest scandal is going to be that Obama's closest friend is now trying to buy Phoenix University, a for-profit university, and is trying to get the Obama Department of education to approve it.
+Although you'll notice the newest scandal is going to be that Obama's closest friend is now trying to buy Phoenix University, a for-profit university, and is trying to get the Obama Department of Education to approve it.

-And the first thing you know if you're a good left winger is America's a dangerous country.
+The first thing you know, if you're a good left-winger, is America is a dangerous country.

-So why don't you weaken our military, reduce our capacity to get involved around the world, betray our allies, embrace our enemies, cut a deal with the Iranians all of this fits the undergraduate classes that that Obama took at Columbia, you know which were were offered by nutcake left wingers.
+So why don't you weaken our military, reduce our capacity to get involved around the world, betray our allies, embrace our enemies, cut a deal with the Iranians.

 You know, Bill Clinton had the era of big government is over, the end of welfare as we know it.